mreishus/demon_spirit_umbrella/README.md

 # Most Important Issues

-* If you have a move that could apply to either card, when you use it, you don't get to pick which card you want to use.
 * No indication when a player has left the game (closed the browser window).
 You could be waiting a long time for a missing opponent.
 * No chess timer.
 * Automated tests missing on web layer.